top of page

 17 Chlorine

-In cooling systems – open, semi-open, or closed – evaporation is inevitable, elevating salt concentrations in circulating water.
-The heightened salt and mineral levels trigger limescale accumulation, corrosion, and mineral deposits within cooling towers and circulating water systems.
-This particularly affects drip collectors, trickling filters, distribution channels, and heat exchangers.
-The issue is exacerbated by biological challenges, including algae and biofilm formation from supply water and ambient air.
+In cooling systems, whether open, semi-open, or closed loop, evaporation is inevitable, leading to elevated levels of salt concentrations in circulating water.
+Salt and mineral levels can trigger limescale accumulation, corrosion, and deposits within cooling towers and circulating water systems.
+This particularly impacts components such as drip collectors, trickling filters, distribution channels, and heat exchangers.
+Biological challenges, including algae and biofilm formation from supply water and ambient air, further exacerbate the issue.

-Remarkably, biofilms and mineral deposits like calcium or silicate have comparable energy impacts.
-A mere 1 mm biofilm layer or mineral deposit leads to a 30% loss in efficiency, translating to up to 12% increased energy costs.
+Notably, biofilms and mineral deposits, such as calcium or silicate, have comparable energy impacts.
+A 1 mm biofilm layer or mineral deposit can result in a 30% loss in efficiency, translating to up to a 12% increase in energy costs.

 bottom of page